SumoLogic/sumologic-documentation/docs/dashboards-classic/get-started/markdown-syntax.md

 You can combine bold and italic syntax if you'd like.

-## Code formatting/block

-To make a snippet of text display as code, surround the phrase with: `‘ ‘ `

-To make a block of code, surround the content with: `‘‘‘ ‘‘‘`

 ## Headings

 Text can be set to one of six levels, by preceding the text with #: